Healthdirect Free Australian health advice you can count on.

 When should I see my doctor?

-If your cough is not well-controlled on dihydrocodeine or you have any unexpected side effects, see your doctor.
+If your cough is not well controlled on dihydrocodeine, or you have any unexpected side effects, see your doctor.

 Resources and support

-Asking about your treatment or medication is important to help you understand your options.
-Here's a guide to questions to ask your pharmacist or doctor before taking a medicine.
+Asking about your treatment or medicine is important to help you understand your options.

 Learn more here about the development and quality assurance of healthdirect content.

-Last reviewed: January 2021
+Last reviewed: April 2025

 Back To Top